 In accordance with the City's Administrative Policies, the responsibility for providing oversight and direction in regard to the management of the investment program resides with the City's Director of Finance.
 The management responsibility for all City funds in the investment program and investment transactions is delegated to the City's Treasurer.
 The Director of Finance shall establish written procedures for the operation of the investment portfolio and a system of internal accounting and administrative controls to regulate the activities of employees.
 The City may engage up to four (4) Investment Managers to assist in managing the City's portfolio.
+The City may also engage an Investment Advisor to oversee the activities of the City's Investment Managers.
 No one Investment Manager shall exceed 30% of the total investment portfolio.
-Such Investment Manager must be registered under the Investment Advisors Act of 1940.
+Such Investment Manager(s) and Investment Advisor must be registered with the SEC under the Investment Advisors Act of 1940.
+The City may also engage an Investment Advisor to oversee the activities of the City's Investment Advisors Act of 1940.
 The City may also engage an Investment Advisor to oversee the activities of the City's Investment Managers.